Artificial Intelligence: Now that Machines are Coming for our Jobs…

 Executives of many organisations are still taking a tentative approach to exploring AI’s true potential—using technology to drive small-scale efficiencies.
 Research has shown that AI’s real opportunity lies in utilising completely new areas of value.
 AI can help established businesses expand their product offerings and infiltrate (or even invent) entirely new markets, as well as streamline internal processes.
 Many tech hubs in urban environments are blazing trails in this space.

 As Global Gross Domestic Product continues to decline, Artificial Intelligence can help employees improve faster and deliver efficiently on targets.
-Mckinsey analysis notes that although computers and internets—both mainstream tools for achieving productivity—may not be enough to sustain GDP but can raise global productivity by as much as 0.8% to 1.4% annually; only if employees keep working, efficiently.
+Mckinsey’s analysis notes that although computers and the internet—both mainstream tools for achieving productivity—may not be enough to sustain GDP but can raise global productivity by as much as 0.8% to 1.4% annually; only if employees keep working, efficiently.

 We are told that faster and more compelling innovations will be driven by the intersection of intelligent technology and human ingenuity.
 The workforce will see sweeping changes.
 The kind of changes that will redesign jobs and disrupt automation and augment the capabilities of workers.
 It’s already happening: Nearly all leaders report they’ve redesigned jobs to at least some degree to account for disruption.